 Staying hydrated works the most in reducing the risks of AMS as it helps to maintain the body oxygen level.
 So make sure you carry enough drinking water to intake at short intervals.

 This is something you can do regularly much before your trip.
 It helps in improving your breathing and lungs can take in much more oxygen in a single inhale.

-Besides all above, the other basic recommendations include consulting a physician, having medicines and oxygen cylinders at your disposal, open to your group members and most importantly stay calm and relaxed.
+Besides all the above, the other basic recommendations include consulting a physician, having medicines and oxygen cylinders at your disposal, open to your group members, and most importantly stay calm and relaxed.

 That’s all folks!
 Now you know all that is needed to have a well-informed itinerary for your next adventure…Plan your halts accordingly, fill in your trunk with lots of food and water, and make lots of space to fit in new memories from the trip.